kaenkogashi/HOI-MO/ReadMe.txt

 Explanation of HOI-MO (Human-Object Interaction with Missing Objects) test sets' CSV headers

+The total samples of V-COCO-MO are 2376.
+V-COCO-MO is write in the HOI_MO_COCO2376.csv file.
+The total samples of HICO-DET-MO are 3572.
+HICO-DET-MO is write in the HOI_MO_HICO3572.csv file.

 Image_ID: image id of V-COCO or HICO-DET x1,	y1,	x2	,y2: HOI_MO's human bounding box upper left and lower right's x,y coordinate.
 We don't have object bounding box coordinate because all of them are zeros.
 COCO_Verb_Id_1,	COCO_Verb_Id_2,	COCO_Verb_Id_3: V-COCO's verb ID.